fstrauf/txApp/posts/financial-runway-calculator-how-long-without-income.md

 Your **financial runway** is how long you could maintain your current lifestyle without any income.
 It's more nuanced than an emergency fund and more actionable than net worth.
 Understanding your runway changes how you think about career decisions, risk-taking, and what financial freedom actually means.

 Let me show you how to calculate your financial runway and why it might be the most important number in your financial life.

-Want to track your runway automatically and visualize how long your money will last?
-Try our [Financial Freedom Spreadsheet](/fuck-you-money-sheet) for a practical, hands-on solution.
+[Download our free spreadsheet to calculate your runway now](/fuck-you-money-sheet).

 ## Why Financial Runway Matters More Than Emergency Funds